lutfime/GithubList/README.md

 # GithubList
 An example app that utilizes Github users API.

-Recently, I've refactored the source code to use clean architecture.
+At 4/23, I've refactored the source code to use clean architecture.
 You can see the old implementation before refactoring here: https://github.com/lutfime/GithubList/tree/633937225f3e5def9ceede6d152f6fcf57058e8e

 The commits has been done in smaller scale with description, you can follow the refactoring processes here.